dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The benefits and drawbacks of making this or another warrant attribute the default, is discussed regularly on the forums.
-This change is necessary to alleviate breakage by any sane way such a default would be implemented.
+Changes akin to the ones proposed by this DIP are in fact *necessary* to alleviate breakage by any sane way such a default would be implemented.

 For example, consider making `@safe` the default.
 Without this change, a suitable unannotated `void functional(void function() f)` would either become